-Contagiousness of the source (the greatest factor):
+Infectiousness of the source (the most important factor)

-Environment where the exposure occurred:
+Environment where the exposure occurred

-Duration of exposure:
+Duration of exposure

-It is estimated that a person with smear-positive TB, undiagnosed and untreated, transmits the bacillus to 10 to 20 people per year (this varies according to lifestyle and environment).
+The best way to stop transmission is to start effective TB treatment as soon as possible.
+It is estimated that a person with untreated smear-positive TB transmits the bacillus to 10 to 20 people a year (with variations according to living conditions and environment).